csatzky/csatzky.github.io/index.md

 **Conclusion** (excerpt, p.
 11):

-"_(...) empirical analysis suggests that the silver spot price is roughly twice as sensitive to changes in USD expected inflation than it is to changes in the 10-year U.S. Treasury rate.
-When it comes to market-timing, it can be concluded the following:_
+"(...) empirical analysis suggests that the silver spot price is roughly twice as sensitive to changes in USD expected inflation than it is to changes in the 10-year U.S. Treasury rate.
+When it comes to market-timing, it can be concluded the following:

-_A Strong Bullish XAG/USD Case:_
+A Strong Bullish XAG/USD Case:
-* _A silver indicator value I ≥ 10,_
+* A silver indicator value I ≥ 10,
-* _A rise in inflation beyond the expected change in future inflation,_
+* A rise in inflation beyond the expected change in future inflation,
-* _A future decrease in the long-term risk-free rate,_
+* A future decrease in the long-term risk-free rate,
-* _An increase in demand for silver as a resource for production,_
+* An increase in demand for silver as a resource for production,
-* _A decrease in trust in cryptocurrency._
+* A decrease in trust in cryptocurrency.

-_A Strong Bearish XAG/USD Case:_
+A Strong Bearish XAG/USD Case:
-* _A silver indicator value I ≤ -10,_
+* A silver indicator value I ≤ -10,
-* _A decrease in inflation beyond the expected change in future inflation,_
+* A decrease in inflation beyond the expected change in future inflation,
-* _A future increase in the long-term risk-free rate,_
+* A future increase in the long-term risk-free rate,
-* _A decrease in demand for silver as a resource for production,_
+* A decrease in demand for silver as a resource for production,
-* _A continued increase in trust and acceptance in cryptocurrency._"
+* A continued increase in trust and acceptance in cryptocurrency."

 ---
 <!--